Effective Date: November 15, 2017

 We may share your information as follows:

-- With our channel partners, affiliates, agents, subcontractors, representatives, or services providers;
+- With our channel partners, affiliates, agents, subcontractors, representatives, or services providers, with your consent;

 - In connection with a divestiture, merger, acquisition, sale, or similar transaction;

 - To protect or enforce our rights or property, or the rights or property of our affiliates, channel partners, agents, subcontractors, representatives, or services providers;

 - In response to a court order, subpoena, warrant or to comply with a legal requirement or to cooperate with an investigation;